ibexa/documentation-user/docs/content_management/translate_content.md

 !!! note "Permission to use AI actions"

     AI-based translation services require that policies related to [AI actions](work_with_ai_actions.md) are assigned to user roles.
-    If an editor can't see AI-based services in the dropdown on the **Create a new translation** modal, check if the right permissions are granted in their role definition.
+    If an editor can't see AI-based services in the drop-down on the **Create a new translation** modal, check if the right permissions are granted in their role definition.

 #### Language pairs